Adela de la Torre Latino Honor Society (ATLHS)

 Mission and Values

-Our mission is to recognize and achieve excellence amongst Latinos through scholarship, promote leadership in students and help render service through a unified effort.
+Our mission is to recognize and achieve excellence amongst Latinos and those who wish to explore Latinx cultures and identities through scholarship, to promote leadership in students and help render service through a unified effort.

-Our values contribute towards members’ leadership growth, scholarship and service opportunities to promote excellence in Latino students; to establish a presence of Latino cultures on campus; and to strengthen students’ understanding of their Latino heritage and culture.
+Our values contribute towards members' leadership growth, scholarship and service opportunities to promote excellence among its members; to center efforts that explores and celebrates the presence of Latino identities and cultures on campus; and to strengthen students' understanding of Latino heritage and culture.

 Requirements